kmahon37/plex-dvr-waker/README.md

 ```

 ## Troubleshooting

+### Windows Task Scheduler
+Plex DVR Waker works simply by using scheduled tasks in the Windows built-in Task Scheduler program.
+To see the scheduled tasks, open the Task Scheduler and go to the "Plex DVR Waker" folder.
+You should see up to 3 tasks named: DVR monitor, DVR sync, DVR wakeup.
+You may edit/delete these tasks, but your changes may be lost if you run any of the `add-task` commands as they will overwrite/recreate these tasks.

+### Log files
 If you are having issues, you can check the Plex DVR Waker log files located in the same directory.
 There are up to 4 rolling log files that can reach 1MB each.
 If needed, these files can safely be deleted, but they will regenerate over time.
 ```
 PlexDvrWaker.log